 Be safer behind the wheel

-Sobering fact: US traffic fatalities hit 40,000 in 2016, and I'll wager the 2017 tally is even higher.
-Texting while driving may not be the only reason -- but it's one reason.
+Sobering fact: US traffic fatalities exceeded 37,000 in 2017 -- down from 2016, but still way too many.
+Texting while driving may not be the only reason, but it's definitely one reason.

 In an ideal world, you put your phone away whenever you're behind the wheel and don't touch it again until you're parked.
 In the real world, there are two things you can do to reduce your chances of adding to that awful statistic: